Catacombs of Domitilla: Early history

 Consisting of a variably soft stone called tufa, a form of limestone that is porous, the terrain around Rome was well-suited for building catacombs.
 The volcanic nature of the earth made it easy to dig into the ground to create galleries and to expand existing hypogea.

-Built on property owned by Flavia Domitilla, the imperial family of Vespasiano, the catacombs are among the oldest and largest in Rome.
+Built on property owned by Flavia Domitilla, the imperial family of Vespasian, the catacombs are among the oldest and largest in Rome.
 From the nuclei to the composition of the great subterranean necropolises, the stages and developments of Christianity can be traced.

 Developed between the second and third centuries, this underground cemetery consists of three main regions.
 The first region includes the Cubicle of Ampliato, which belonged to a family of imperial freedmen who had dug the hypogeum; this vast environment is separated into two sections by an arch used to support a landslide vault.
 The decoration on the cubicle was redecorated one on top of another with each family member being placed within it.
 The second region contains the Flavi Aureli, whose entrance staircase would eventually be destroyed by the construction of the basilica during the fourth century.
 The Flavi Aureli is a double cubicle that houses an inscription mentioning a "Happy Annio" and intact tombs.
 The third region includes the lavish hypogeum of the Flavi and another area containing a group of martyrs.

 During the fourth century, the basilica and two more regions were constructed, the south and southwest regions.
 The south includes a crypt of six saints found in polygonal cubicles, one of which contains a frescoes depicting a scene of the coronation sanctorum.
 The southwest region consists of regular galleries and the cubicle of the great apostles.